 Flowers sometimes edged the sides, leaning towards the break in canopy shade.
 The steady rain left them with jewel drops of water that caught the sunlight.
 Glimmering and dripping with liquid diamonds.

-Memorial cairns in Nepal
+Memorial cairns in the Nepali highlands

 It was not too long before the landscape of Annapurna brought a strong sense of familiarity to me.
 Strangely, it brought strongly to mind the hills and woods of Derbyshire.

 That is, if the angles of the hills were steeper and craggier, and with the wilderness and habitations a few centuries wilder ago.

 The dirt trails that merge and recede into flagstone steps, bring to mind remnants of the Roman roads.
 And there was another thing: the memorial cairns on widened ledges.

 When we stopped and laid our backpacks down on yet another one of these ledges, I asked Devi what they were for.